gateio/gateapi-nodejs/docs/SpotApi.md

 List all open orders

 List open orders in all currency pairs.
 Note that pagination parameters affect record number in each currency pair\&#39;s open order list.
 No pagination is applied to the number of currency pairs returned.
-All currency pairs with open orders will be returned
+All currency pairs with open orders will be returned.
+Spot and margin orders are returned by default.
+To list cross margin orders, &#x60;account&#x60; must be set to &#x60;cross_margin&#x60;

 ### Example